 Tips for men for a healthy life

 It’s very exciting that our health — and our ability to stay strong and live longer — are not just a matter of our genes or our luck.
-Here are two things you can do to take charge of your health.
-You can take a quiz to see how much you know about men’s health, and you can also take some simple steps to support your health, your family, and your future.
+You can take some simple steps to support your health, your family, and your future.

 - Eat healthy.
 Nutritious foods give you energy and may lower your risk of certain diseases.
 Focus on fruits and vegetables, whole grains, and low-fat or fat-free milk products.
 Learn nutrition basics and how to read a food label.

 - Stay at a healthy weight.
 Being overweight or obese can raise your risk of diabetes, high blood pressure, heart disease, and stroke.
 Find out your body mass index, or BMI, to see if you're at risk.
 Eat healthy foods, control portion sizes, and be active to keep your weight in check.

 - Be smoke-free.
 Smoking is linked to many of the leading causes of death, including cancer, lung disease, and stroke.
 If you smoke, quit today!
 Also, avoid secondhand smoke.